nikhil27gargeya/nikhil27gargeya.github.io/objectivec.md

 A strong reference is when one objects relies on another, effectively taking ownership of it.
 In Obj-c, an object is kept alive as long as it has at least one strong reference to it from another object.

 A strong reference cycle results in a memory leak.
 To remedy this, one of the strong references should be substituted for a weak reference.
 A weak reference does not imply ownership and doesnot keep an object alive.

+__weak variable doesn't not keep an object alive and it is set to nil when the object is deallocated to prevent a dangling pointer (when a pointer points to an object that has already been freed/deallocated)

+caching a weak property in a strong variable ensures that it exists in memory while the strong variable (object) is still in scope